f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     RepoManifest checks will not work, since there is no version information to obtain.
-But, for those apps who automate their build process with the commit ref that HEAD points to, RepoTrunk will set the Current Version and Current Version Code to that number.
+But, for those apps who automate their build process with the commit ref that HEAD points to, RepoTrunk will set the CurrentVersion and CurrentVersionCode to that number.
 -   `Tags` - The `AndroidManifest.xml` and `build.gradle` files in all
     tagged revisions in the source repository are checked, looking for the highest version code.
 The appropriateness of this method